 Churches are dedicated for the worship of God and as havens from the cares and concerns of the world.
-The carrying of lethal weapons, concealed or otherwise, within their walls is inappropriate except as required by officers of the law.
+With the exception of current law enforcement officers, the carrying of lethal weapons on Church property, concealed or otherwise, is prohibited.

 Open flames and lighted candles may not be used in Church buildings.

 The national flag may be flown on the grounds of Church property at any time as long as it conforms to local custom and convention.
 The national flag may be displayed inside Church buildings on special occasions, such as patriotic programs.
 Genuine patriotism does not require displaying the national flag continuously at places of worship.

 Church meetinghouse properties may not be used for overnight lodging, camping, or slumber parties.

 Use of Church parking lots should comply with the guidelines at the beginning of section 21.2.
 In addition, Church parking lots should not be used for commuter parking without permission from the director for temporal affairs.

 Taking photographs or making video recordings in chapels is not permitted.
 Meetings and other events that are held in the chapel may not be broadcast over the Internet or by any other means (see 18.3.1 for an exception).